 - 5.1.
-Dimensional and static performance.
-Each head restraint must conform to paragraphs5.1.1. through 5.1.7. of this section: - 5.1.1.
-Minimum height. - 5.1.1.1.
+Dimensional requirements.
+Each head restraint must conform to paragraphs 5.1.1. through 5.1.9. of this section: - 5.1.1.
 Front outboard designated seating positions.
-Except as provided in 5.1.1.2. of this section, when measured in accordance with Annex 1, the top of a head restraint located in a front outboard designated seating position must have a height not less than 800 mm [850 mm] in at least one position of head restraint adjustment. - 5.1.1.2.
+Except as provided in 5.1.3. of this section, when measured in accordance with Annex 1, the top of a head restraint located in a front outboard designated seating position must have a height of: (a) not less than 800 mm in at least one position of head restraint adjustment; and (b) not less than 750 mm in any position of adjustment. - 5.1.2.
+[Front center designated seating positions equipped with head restraints.
+Except as provided in 5.1.3. of this section, when measured in accordance with Annex 1 of this section, the top of a head restraint located in the front center designated seating position must have a height not less than 750 mm in any position of adjustment]. - 5.1.3.
 Exception.
-The requirements of 5.1.1.1 do not apply if the [interior padding of the vehicle roofline] physically prevents a head restraint, located in the front outboard designated seating position, from attaining the required height.
+The requirements of 5.1.1 and 5.1.2 do not apply if the [interior padding of the vehicle roofline] physically prevents a head restraint, located in the front outboard designated seating position, from attaining the required height.
 In those instances in which this head restraint cannot attain the required height, when measured in accordance with Annex 1, the maximum vertical distance between the top of the head restraint and the roofline must not exceed 25 mm.
-Notwithstanding this exception, when measured in accordance with Annex 1, the top of a head restraint located in a front outboard designated seating position must have a height not less than 700 mm [use] in the lowest position of adjustment.
+Notwithstanding this exception, when measured in accordance with Annex 1, the top of a head restraint located in a front outboard designated seating position must have a height of not less than 700 mm in the lowest position of adjustment intended for occupant use.

-- 5.1.1.3.
-All outboard [and front center] designated seating positions equipped with head restraints.
-Except as provided in 5.1.1.4. of this section, when measured in accordance with Annex 1 of this section, the top of a head restraint located in an outboard [and front center] designated seating position must have a height not less than 750 mm in any position of adjustment. - 5.1.1.4.
+- 5.1.4.
+Rear outboard designated seating positions equipped with head restraints.
+Except as provided in 5.1.5. of this section, when measured in accordance with Annex 1 of this section, the top of a head restraint located in a rear outboard designated seating position must have a height not less than 750 mm in any position of adjustment. - 5.1.5.
 Exception.
-The requirements of 5.1.1.3 do not apply if the interior padding of the vehicle roofline or backlight physically prevent a head restraint, located in the rear outboard designated seating position, from attaining the required height.
-In those instances in which this head restraint cannot attain the required height, when measured in accordance with Annex 1, the maximum vertical distance between the top of the head restraint and the roofline or the backlight must not exceed 25 mm. - 5.1.2.
-Minimum width. - 5.1.2.1.
-When measured in accordance with Annex 2, the lateral width of a head restraint must be not less than 170 mm. - [5.1.2.2.
-When measured in accordance with Annex 2, the lateral width of the front outboard head restraint in a vehicle with a front center designated seating position without a head restraint, must be not less than 254 mm.] - legislating misuse - no off-center seating will occur because of seatbelts center the occupant
+The requirements of 5.1.4 do not apply if the interior padding of the vehicle roofline or backlight physically prevent a head restraint, located in the rear outboard designated seating position, from attaining the required height.
+In those instances in which this head restraint cannot attain the required height, when measured in accordance with Annex 1, the maximum vertical distance between the top of the head restraint and the roofline or the backlight must not exceed 25 mm. - 5.1.6.
+Minimum width.
+When measured in accordance with Annex 2, the lateral width of all head restraints must be not less than 170 mm. - 5.1.7.
+Minimum backset for front outboard designated seating positions.

-- provision shouldn't apply to bucket seats, or "curved/shaped" bench - 5.1.3.
-Minimum Backset for Front Outboard Designated Seating Positions.
 When measured in accordance with Annex 3, the backset must not be more than [55 mm].
-For adjustable restraints, the requirements of this section must be met with the top of the head restraint in all possible any height positions of adjustment between 750 mm and 800 mm [850 mm], inclusive.
-If the top of the head restraint, in its lowest position of adjustment, is above 800 mm [850 mm], the requirements of this section must be met at that position.
-[If the head restraint position is not attached to? independent of the seat back inclination position, the head restraint must not be capable of being adjusted such that the backset is more than [55 mm] when the seat back inclination is positioned closer to vertical than the position specified in Appendix 3] - 5.1.4.
-Gaps within head restraint.
-When measured in accordance with Annex 4, there must not be any gap greater than 60 mm within the head restraint [at any backset position].
+For adjustable restraints, the requirements of this section must be met with the top of the head restraint in all possible height positions of adjustment between 750 mm and 800 mm, inclusive.
+If the top of the head restraint, in its lowest position of adjustment, is above 800 mm, the requirements of this section must be met at that position.
+[If the front outboard head restraint is not attached to the seat back, the head restraint must not be capable of being adjusted such that the backset is more than 55 mm when the seat back inclination is positioned closer to vertical than the position specified in Appendix 3].